Join Our Network / Attend a Webinar

 Sign up for our e-Newsletter.

 Want to get people involved in learning more about public education in a way that’s fun and engaging?
 Host your own movie night!
-We can bring one of the films below to your house, school, church or synagogue, or wherever you prefer to gather.
-After the film, we’ll get the conversation started with our discussion questions.
+We can bring one of the films below to your school, civic organization, your PTA, church or synagogue, or other community venue.
+After the film, we’ll moderate an audience discussion and allow time for Q & A.

 In episode 3, titled The Class Divide, Grey’s Anatomy star Jesse Williams investigates the Pinellas County School system and the fight against the school-to-prison pipeline.